Skip to Content

 In Illinois, the crime of theft is comprehensively defined under 720 Illinois Compiled Statutes (ILCS) 5/16-1, titled "Theft."
 This statute broadly covers various actions involving the unlawful taking or obtaining of another's property or services with the intent to permanently deprive the owner of that property or service.

-While the term "grand theft" isn't specifically codified in the statute, it generally refers to felony theft charges where the value of the property exceeds a certain threshold or specific aggravating circumstances are present.
+While the term "grand theft" is not specifically codified in the statute, it generally refers to felony theft charges where the value of the property exceeds a certain threshold or specific aggravating circumstances are present.

 A person commits the offense of theft if they knowingly: